T3A2MERNStack/PartA_Readme/README.md

 # R1 | Website Description
 ### Purpose
-To build an instagram/taste like resource purely for sustainable living products where users can add ‘recipes’ for; skincare, cleaning products, perfume, diffusers etc. The purpose of building such a website is so that consumers can reduce their environmental footprint by limiting the amount of packaging bought from everyday products while targeting a zero waste lifestyle.
+To build an instagram/taste like resource purely for sustainable living products where users can add and search ‘recipes’ for; skincare, cleaning products, perfume, diffusers etc. The purpose of building such a website is so that consumers can reduce their environmental footprint by limiting the amount of packaging bought from everyday products while targeting a zero waste lifestyle.

 ### Functionality
 + Roles of users and admin